Over Half of Oregon Dentists Don’t Accept Low-Income Patients on Government Insurance. Here’s Why.

 Here’s what those dentists said, according to McElfresh:

 The process to file Medicaid insurance claims was tedious.
 Coverage was insufficient for many common dental procedures, like wisdom teeth removals or dentures.
-And, the state didn’t do a good job communicating what was covered and what wasn’t.
+And the state didn’t do a good job communicating what was covered and what wasn’t.

 “Often, providers were not aware in a change in the covered services until they had filed a Medicaid claim and the claim was denied,” McElfresh said.

-His team issued a series of recommendations, from increasing Medicaid reimbursement rates to “implementing a communication and outreach plan” in order to “reduce misconceptions about OHP.”
+The team issued a series of recommendations, from increasing Medicaid reimbursement rates to “implementing a communication and outreach plan” in order to “reduce misconceptions about OHP.”

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.